talent4636/xiejunOS/README.md

-This is a whole pubic PHP-framework, and surely, include some base function.
+This is a whole public PHP-framework, and surely, include some base function.

 Now, xiejunOS looks simple and urgly, but someday, you know.....